Flotomate/product_docs/source/change-management/cm-bulk-update.rst

         :align: center
         :alt: figure 60

-  You can change the following things:
+  Using the option, the technician can change the following things:

     a.
 Change the assignee of the Changes.

     b.
 Modify the Technician Group.

     c.
-Change five :ref:`classifiers <classify-an-change>` ( Priority, Urgency, Impact, Risk and Change Type).
+Change five :ref:`classifiers <classify an change>` (Priority, Urgency, Impact, Risk and Change Type).

     d.
 Add new tags or append to the existing ones.

     e.
-Change Category, Source, Department and Location.
+Change category, target environment, department and location.

     f.
-In addition to the above you can also set the following:
+In addition to the above, the technicin can also set the following:

         i. **Change Implementer**: It is the Technician who implements the Change.